dtrebilco/ECSAtto/README.md

 class MyManager : public ComponentTypeManager<MyData> {};
 ```

-Next, create a group definition to hold the component managers.
+Create a group definition to hold the component managers.
 You need to provide a registration with the group via AddManager() and a template overload way of getting the manager from the group.

 ```c++
 class MyGroup : public EntityGroup